A second quantized approach to the Rabi problem: Quantization of the Rabi problem

-We now need to determine the temporal dependence of $\hat{b}_{S}$, or equivalently the temporal dependence of the field in Schr\"{o}dinger representation.
+We now need to determine the temporal dependence of $\hat{b}_{S}$.
 In analogy to the semiclassical treatment, we have the option of considering the field temporal dependence both the Heisenberg and Schr\"{o}dinger picture.
-The representation where the field does not possess an explicit temporal dependence (i.e., those where the field is static) will correspond to the rotating frame picture in the semiclassical approach.
-However, unlike what happens in the simpler approach, the physical meaning of the field is different.
+However, the physical meaning of the field is different when comparing with the simpler approach in section \ref{Rabi-problem}.
 This happens because the classical fields to be quantized must be described in an inertial frame.
-In addition, once the dynamics is given by Eq.~(\ref{emh}), the Heisenberg representation must be associated with this frame.
-So we have no freedom in the association of the representation and the frame that describe the semi-classical theory.
+In addition, once the dynamic is given by Eq.~(\ref{emh}), the Heisenberg representation must be associated with this frame.
+It turns out that we have no freedom in the association of the representation and the frame that describe the semi-classical theory.
 In fact, we could try to implement the temporal dependence of the circular field in the Schr\"{o}dinger picture, i.e., make $\partial\hat{b}_{S}/\partial t=-i\omega\hat{b}_{S}$.
-In this case, from Eq.~(\ref{h2}), we would have
+But using Eqs.~(\ref{1}) and (\ref{rc}), we have from Eq.~(\ref{emh}) that